B.S., Beijing Normal University; M.S., Ph.D., Pennsylvania State University

 I was born and grew up in Beijing, China.
 I came to the U.S. to pursue a graduate degree in 2007, and received Ph.D. in Statistics from Penn State University under the supervision of Dr. Bruce G. Lindsay in 2012.
 Prior to joining Wellesley, I was a tenure-track Assistant Professor of Statistics at Williams College from 2012 to 2015, and at Bentley University from 2015 to 2016.

 My research examines topics in U-statistics, nonparametric kernel density estimation, risk estimation, variance estimation, and cross-validation.
-My recent research interests also include penalization methods, nonparametric regression, quantile estimation, and multi-label classificaiton using machine learning techniques.
+My recent research interests also include penalization methods, model assessment, and multi-label classificaiton using machine learning techniques.

 My teaching considers both applied and theoretical topics in statistics, including introductory statistics, regression analysis, probability, multivariate data analysis, nonparametric statistics, Bayesian statistics, etc.